 To these ends, the fellowship application should include:

-- An abbreviated curriculum vitae of the applicant including bibliography of any relevant publication not to exceed 5 pages (You must use the form “biographical sketch” provided by ECTRIMS, available in the online fellowship application system.)
+- An abbreviated curriculum vitae of the applicant including a bibliography of any relevant publication not to exceed five pages (you must use the form “biographical sketch” provided by ECTRIMS, available in the online fellowship application system.)

-- Applicant’s career plans (not to exceed 1 page.)
+- Applicant’s career plans (not to exceed one page.)

-- A clinical training programme description, to be no longer than 6 pages.
+- A clinical training programme description, to be no longer than six pages.

 - Applicant’s proof (e.g. certificate) of local language knowledge.

-The following additional items must be submitted electronically to firstname.lastname@example.org by 1 December annually.
-These should be submitted as confidential documents and should NOT be submitted with the materials requested in Part 1.
-Please be sure to ask referees to clearly identify the NAME of the applicant on all pages of his/her letters.
+The following additional items must be submitted electronically to email@example.com by 1 December annually.
+These should be submitted as confidential documents and should not be submitted with the materials requested in Part one.
+Please be sure to ask referees to clearly identify the name of the applicant on all pages of his/ her letters.

 - From the training institution:

-- From other referees: At least three letters of reference from professionals acquainted with the proposed fellow, from his/her home institution or elsewhere, that address the fellow’s qualities and likelihood for success in clinical career focused on MS. If applicable, a letter from the home institution should be included, indicating that the fellow will be welcomed back to the institution and the nature of the position that will be available, once the fellowship period has been concluded.
+- From other referees: at least three letters of reference from professionals acquainted with the proposed fellow, from his/ her home institution or elsewhere, that address the fellow’s qualities and likelihood for success in a clinical career focused on MS. If applicable, a letter from the home institution should be included, indicating that the fellow will be welcomed back to the institution and the nature of the position that will be available, once the fellowship period has been concluded.